cockroachdb/docs/src/current/cockroachcloud/create-your-cluster.md

 Testing releases, including Pre-Production Preview releases, are provided for testing and experimentation only, and are not qualified for production environments and not eligible for support or uptime SLA commitments.
 {{site.data.alerts.end}}

 After the cluster is created, patch releases within its major version are required and are applied automatically.
 If you install or upgrade to a Pre-Production Preview release, subsequent Pre-Production Preview patch releases, the GA release, and subsequent patches within the major version are applied automatically.
-To learn more, refer to [Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).
+To learn more, refer to the [CockroachDB Cloud Support and Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).

 Click **Create cluster**.
 Your cluster will be created in approximately 20-30 minutes.